Miranda & Amado

-The firm won a favourable settlement for an Abengoa subsidiary after it threatened an ICSID claim against Peru over a demand for US$35 million in penalties arising out of a concession agreement.
-More recently the firm helped Maersk subsidiary APM Terminals Callao settle another ICSID claim against Peru following a dispute over the construction of a marine terminal.
+The firm won a favourable settlement for an Abengoa subsidiary after it threatened an ICSID claim against Peru over a demand for US$35 million in penalties.
+More recently the firm helped Maersk subsidiary APM Terminals Callao settle an ICSID claim against Peru over the construction of a marine terminal.

 In 2016, the firm secured a US$10 million award for Quebec-based engineering firm Dessau in an arbitration with the Peruvian regional government of Loreto.
 The tribunal also rejected Loreto’s US$70 million counterclaim.

-Miranda & Amado continues to act with co-counsel Dechert for a subsidiary of Spanish transport infrastructure group OHL Concesiones in an ICSID claim worth around US$200 million against Peru over delays to a project to improve a stretch of the Pan-American Highway.
+Miranda & Amado also continues to act with co-counsel Dechert for a subsidiary of Spanish transport infrastructure group OHL Concesiones in another claim against the South American country concerning delays to a project to improve a stretch of the Pan-American Highway.

-It also regularly appears as counsel in arbitration disputes under the Lima Chamber of Commerce.
+The firm also regularly appears as counsel in arbitrations at the Lima Chamber of Commerce.
 The matters range from construction disputes to issues arising out of shareholder agreements.

 Spanish oil company Repsol engaged the firm for a dispute at the Lima Chamber of Commerce over an EPC contract.
 Director of legal services Gianna Macchiavello was impressed by a “very competitive bilingual team”.